TheWebSolver/scraper/README.md

 ## Welcome

-TheWebSolver Container is a simple and straight-forward PHP package to scrape web content.
+TheWebSolver Scraper is a simple and straight-forward PHP package to scrape web content.

 ## Installation (via Composer)